LiliiaVerbenko/Memory-Card-Game/README.md

 # Memory-Card-Game

 This is a simple memory card game implemented using HTML, CSS, and JavaScript.
 The game involves matching pairs of cards with identical images.
-When all pairs are matched, a fireworks display is triggered to celebrate the win.

 ## Features